Inventory Management

 The same Formula Builder used for pricing works for inventory calculations — learn it once, use it everywhere.

-Step-Based Formula Builder
+Using the Formula Builder

 The formula builder uses an intuitive approach where you build calculations step by step.